Gaurav Yadav

 Gaurav Yadav (born 31 October 1991) is an Indian cricketer.
+He played as right arm medium pace bowler for Madhya Pradesh in domestic cricket.

 He made his first-class debut for Madhya Pradesh in the 2012–13 Ranji Trophy on 2 November 2012.
 He was the joint-leading wicket-taker in the 2019–20 Vijay Hazare Trophy tournament, with twenty-three dismissals in nine matches.
 He made his Twenty20 debut on 9 November 2019, for Madhya Pradesh in the 2019–20 Syed Mushtaq Ali Trophy.